Lady C – news

 25 June 2026: The Yale University Press website now has an article asking ‘Did Lady Chatterley’s Lover Inspire “Try a Little Tenderness”?’: ‘Few songs have enjoyed a longer or more varied afterlife than “Try a Little Tenderness”.
 From its origins in 1932 to celebrated recordings by Otis Redding and countless others, the song has become part of popular culture across generations.
 Yet beneath its familiar melody may lie an unexpected literary connection.
 Guy Cuthbertson, author of Lady C, investigates whether one of the twentieth century’s most controversial novels, D.H.
 Lawrence’s Lady Chatterley’s Lover, helped inspire the song’s most memorable lines.’

 26 June 2026: Lady C was reviewed in detail in The Times Literary Supplement.
 I am grateful to The Times Literary Supplement and the reviewer Nicholas Murray for this pleasing review and the prominent position that the book was given in such a prestigious publication.
 ‘Guy Cuthbertson’s deeply researched and highly readable account […] Equally at home in the archives examining the marginal annotations in the Penguin trial judge’s personal copy of Lady Chatterley, or tracking down references to the work on BookTok, or showing how it influenced a popular song of 1932, “Try a Little Tenderness”, Cuthbertson has seemingly tracked down every reference, high and low, to the book itself or to ideas of the book, not least its passage into popular culture […] Cuthbertson is an expert and copious guide.’
 (Nicholas Murray, ‘Sexist, sexy or deadly serious?
-Critical views of D. H. Lawrence’s notorious novel’, The Times Literary Supplement, pp. 3-4)
+Critical views of D. H. Lawrence’s notorious novel’, The Times Literary Supplement, pp. 3-4).
+The review was chosen as one of the month’s highlights – ‘a selection of stand-out articles worth returning to’.

 May